Help

 LoopToGo 2.0 supports a very powerful scripting language that can be used to to improve LoopToGo song editing workflow or live performance.

-A script is a text file with a list of commands that can be associated with a Script Marker, a keyboard shortcut, a midi event or a button.
+A script is a text file with a list of commands that can be associated with a Script Marker, a keyboard shortcut, a MIDI event or a button.
 The script can be used to create functionality that are not natively designed in LoopToGo or to combine many of native shortcuts.
 It is very powerful to create dynamic song templates or to customize the looper behavior.
 Script files have the .ltgs or .txt extension.

 Note: the script maximal length (number of commands) allowed depends on the license that you purchased.
 The Pro license has not maximal length.
 See the Website Buy section for more details.